sixeight7/VController/README.md

 # VController
 Dedicated MIDI controller for Boss GP-10  / Roland GR-55 and Roland VG-99

+Make sure you have the https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads/LiquidCrystal_V1.2.1.zip library installed.
+It is the only non-standard library used in this sketch.

 Start with VController.ino to browse this code.
 It has the main setup and loop from where all the other files are called.

 I tried to seperate the different tasks of the VController in the different files.
 Complete seperation is not possible, but it helps a great deal in finding stuff back.